-The Cemeteries Service will not undertake any instruction without it being in writing together with any necessary supporting documentation.
+The Cemeteries Service will not undertake any instruction without it being in writing together with any necessary supporting documentation and the appropriate fee.

 Arun District Council Cemeteries